The Ultimate Resource for Video Game Design

 Linearity vs Choice

-Another common different between Western and Japanese games is the amount of choice a player has.
+Another common difference between Western and Japanese games is the amount of choice a player has.

-A relevant example is the response from both regions toward Final Fantasy XIII when it released in 2009.
+A relevant example is a response from both regions toward Final Fantasy XIII when it released in 2009.

 While the game was highly praised in the east, western players and reviewers alike strongly criticized the very linear nature of the game that offered players little to no freedom.